About Units, Skills Sets & Qualifications

 AISC determine the National Schedule

-4) The AISC will assess relative priority across IRC Skills Forecasts & Proposed Schedules of Work, taking account of risk, regulatory need, strategic, industry and government priorities, economic impact, current levels of VET activity, and available budget to determine the National Schedule.
+4) The AISC will assess relative priority across all IRC Skills Forecasts & Proposed Schedules of Work, taking into account risk, regulatory need, strategic, industry and government priorities, economic impact, current levels of VET activity, and available budget to determine the National Schedule.

 Case for Change is developed for prioritised projects